-For 2010, each non-employee director received \$10,000 quarterly and an additional \$2,000 per quarter for service on the Audit Committee of the Board.
-The Chairman of the Audit Committee also received an additional \$1,000 per quarter.
-Each non-employee director also receives an additional \$1,500 per meeting in excess of one hour.
+Each non-employee director received \$12,500 quarterly and an additional \$2,000 per quarter for service on the Audit Committee of the Board.
+The Chairman of the Audit Committee also received an additional \$2,000 per quarter.
+Each non-employee director also receives an additional \$1,500 for each in-person Board or Audit Committee meeting.
 All director compensation represents fees paid in cash only.